danlnwza/Student-Management-GPA-Analyzer/README.md

 🚀 How to Run

-bash g++ main.cpp student.cpp studentmanager.cpp -o run
+g++ main.cpp student.cpp studentmanager.cpp -o run

 ./run

 📋 Input Validation

-ID — Numbers only, no duplicates allowed
+- ID   — Numbers only, no duplicates allowed
+-
-Name — Letters and spaces only, no numbers
+- Name — Letters and spaces only, no numbers, cannot be empty
+-
-GPA — Must be between 0.00 and 4.00
+- GPA  — Must be between 0.00 and 4.00